Has your Short-term (STD) or Long-term disability (LTD) claim been denied?

 Our lawyers have a unique advantage over other law-firms in the practice of disability claims.
 Our lawyers have previously defended insurers that provide disability insurance.
 We intimately know the criteria that is applied in the claim denial process and we effectively advocate for our client’s best interests, fighting the very same insurance providers that have denied your disability claim.

-If you need help, schedule a free consultation by calling us at (905) 738-2463 or email us at email@example.com.
+If you need help, schedule a free consultation by calling us at 1 844 786 LAW 1 (5291) or reach us by filling out the Consultation Form.
 We look forward to helping you gain the compensation you deserve.
 We serve the whole Greater Toronto Area including Hamilton, Caledon and Ajax.